Jobs & Internships

 LMCC Internship Program

-Internships are for approximately 4 months for an average of 20 hours per week, including supporting evening and weekend events.
-A travel stipend of $125 per month will be provided for the duration of the internship.
+During the program, all interns receive a monthly participation honorarium of $100 and have access to $100 for professional development purposes.
+Interns also receive a monthly travel stipend of $150 and monthly meal stipend of $100.
+All internships are for an average of 20 hours per week, including supporting our evening and weekend events.
 The start/end dates of the program are flexible and should be agreed upon between the intern and their supervisor prior to the start of the internship.

-Listed below are the many different internship focuses available to choose from, you can apply up to three focuses on your application.
-Based on your internship focus, you will be paired one-on-one with a staff member at LMCC to contribute your knowledge, apply your skills, and deepen your interests and find new ones too.
-Our open office plan and frequent collaboration across departments, also makes the perfect environment to gain an understanding of the entire organization.
+Listed below are the many different internship focuses available for you to choose from; you can select up to three focuses on your application.
+Based on your internship focus, you will be paired one-on-one with a staff member at LMCC to apply your skills, gain knowledge and expand your interests.
 Visit the application form here to learn more about each focus.

 - Grantmaking Programs